Duration & Fees

 - Assist with ongoing conservation initiatives such as creating new waterholes, removing alien plants and conduct snare sweeps

-- Camp out regularly in the bush, learning the starts and eating around a bush fire
+- Camp out regularly in the bush, learning the stars and eating around a bush fire

 - Live in the heart of the world famous Greater Kruger area, on your own private reserve

 - Explore Blyde River Canyon, take in the site of the Panorama Route or go hiking at the weekends

 In the first week all course members will take part in an extensive workshop held by the professional photographer, Sam.
 He will teach the basics, secrets and highlights of photography, by explaining how to use camera settings and what is needed to focus on when taking pictures.
 There will be assignments to capture frames, colours, movement, portraits and many more.
 Group members will also learn how to edit their pictures in Lightroom and how to make them stand out from the crowd.

 Working in conjunction with the research department, photographers will assist the research team in collecting animal identification information by taking pictures of the wildlife while out on drives.
 This is a unique opportunity to encounter some of Africa's most iconic wildlife and people while improving photographic skills.